melodyyhuang/Python-Workshop/README.md

 # Python-Workshop
-Material for Python Workshops for UCLA MAE program.
+Material for Python Workshops for UCLA Masters of Applied Economics program.

 More material will be added incrementally as time goes on.